Lingchan1995/wellington/README.md

 be careful, when running in IDE, all the input file should be in the project root document
 when running with jar file, command should start with java -jar   and all the file input
-should be in the document where jar file is
+should be in the document where jar file is ,like

+	java -jar -b train.xlsx test.xlsx sgns.weibo.word

 ######################RESOURCE SUPPORT####################################
 https://deeplearning4j.org/cn/archieved/zh-word2vec